AMID Logo

 Freight from the USA

-Select a destination country above, follow several steps, and get the shipping cost for your international shipment from the United States.
+Choose a destination country and follow and get your international shipping cost from the United States.

-US domestic inland LTL Bill of Lading in Sea Freight
+US domestic inland LTL Bill of Lading in international Sea Freight from the USA

-Selecting a pickup or line-haul option in the online freight calculator means that the shipping goods require delivery to an ocean freight carrier's terminals for further shipping from the USA overseas LCL.
-Such freight terminals are called CFS - Container Freight Station.
-Typically, such cargo deliveries are supported by US domestic trucking companies specializing in LTL freight.
+Choosing a pickup or line-haul option in the online freight calculator means that the shipping goods require delivery to a sea freight carrier's terminals for further shipping from the USA overseas using LCL freight.

-In US domestic cargo transportation, an LTL Bill of Lading (BOL or B/L) acts as a title for the shipment.
+In US domestic cargo transportation, an LTL Bill of Lading (BOL or B/L) acts as a title for such cargo deliveries.

 Do not confuse LTL and LCL: